-HURRICANE X: the time is now
+HURRICANE PREPAREDNESS: The time is now

 The time to prepare for a hurricane is before the season begins, when you have the time and are not under pressure.
 If you wait until a hurricane is on your doorstep, the odds are that you will be under duress and will make the wrong decisions.
 Take the time now to write down your hurricane plan.
 Know where you will ride out the storm and get your supplies now.
 You don’t want to be standing in long lines when a hurricane warning is issued.
 Those supplies that you need will probably be sold out by the time you reach the front of the line.
 Being prepared, before a hurricane threatens, makes you resilient to the hurricane impacts of wind and water.
 It will mean the difference between your being a hurricane victim and a hurricane survivor.

-On Sunday, May 28 at 6pm, WBRZ will present HURRICANE X as we all standby for the 2017 Hurricane Season.
-Throughout the year, check in with the WBRZ Weather Team on News 2, wbrz.com/weather, the WBRZ WX app., the WBRZ Cable Weather Channel, and for the latest bulletins in the Capital City, please keep up with us on social media.
+Throughout hurricane season, check in with the largest team of meteorologists in the Baton Rouge area.
+WBRZ Weather is with you on channel 2, digital channel 2.2, wbrz.com/weather, the WBRZ WX app., Facebook, Twitter and the WBRZ Cable Weather Channel.
+For the latest bulletins in the Capital City, please keep up with us on social media.

 Desktop NewsClick to open Continuous News in a sidebar that updates in real-time.